agorischek/heckle/packages/health/README.md

   },
 };
 ```
-Unlike the `heckle.config.js` CLI config, which should have one target per environment that a service can run in, the `monitor.config.js` file should have one target per service that can run in the same environment.
+Unlike the `heckle.config.js` CLI config, which should have one target per environment that a service can run in, the `monitor.config.js` file should have one target per service that can run in an environment.

-If you're logging to App Insights, Heckle provides an adapter for that:
+If you're logging to App Insights, such as via a timer trigger Azure Function, Heckle provides an adapter for that:

 ```js
 const monitor = require("@heckle/monitors").appInsights;